-More than 75,000 alumni and friends have contributed more than $860 million to the Campaign for Tennessee, the most ambitious fundraising effort in university history.
-The campaign concluded in 2011 with $1.3 billion dollars raised systemwide.
+More than 75,000 alumni and friends contributed to the Campaign for Tennessee, the most ambitious fundraising effort in university history.
+The campaign concluded in 2011 with $1.3 billion raised systemwide.

 Our campus has reaped the benefits of additional resources and has strategically invested in our strengths and areas targeted for improvement.